herbertvanleeuwen/herbertvanleeuwen.github.com/about.md

 ---
 layout: about
-title: About
+title: About me
 ---
-# About page
+# About me

 This page tells you a little bit about me.